 Heya!
 I’m a wedding & portrait photographer on Vancouver Island, located off the west coast of Canada in the Pacific North West.
 I live on the edge of the Salish Sea surrounded by beautiful coastal rainforests and mountains.
 And while I love to travel and work in new places, there’s no other place I would rather be with my camera in hand.

 I used to carry a lot of gear, even as an assistant.
-In fact I carried more when I was an assistant, it was a great time for me to experiment.
+In fact, I carried more when I was an assistant!
+It was a great time for me to experiment.
 When I first started, I was one of those people who just bought gear because it was talked about a lot on Flickr or looked cool.
-The best advice I can give when it comes to what gear to use is, less is better.
-Don’t buy an 85mm f/1.2 just because everybody says it’s the best.
-What’s good for one photographer might not be good for the other.
-It’s a lot of my gear.
+The best advice I can give when it comes to what gear to use is this: less is better.
+And since my first ShotKit write up a few years back, I’ve dropped a lot of my gear.

 Canon 35mm f/1.4 – My go-to lens.
 It goes with me on every shoot, I’d be lost without it.

-Canon 580 EX II – I love these flashes, but will be changing them up soon.
+Canon 580 EX II – I love these flashes, but I don’t shoot with them as much as I used to.
 Great light and easy to use, not much else to say about them really.

 Think Tank Battery Holder – I keep a few spare batteries in these wallets.
 Great for keeping 2 – 4 extra batteries organized in one spot.